 Innovations Deserving Exploratory Analysis

 The program is guided and advised by a committee of experts who volunteer their time and service.
-The committee reviews proposals twice a year (deadlines are March 1st and September 1st) and selects the most promising of those that meet program criteria.
+The committee reviews proposals twice each year and selects those that make the greatest contribution to the objectives of the program.

-The NCHRP IDEA Committee uses this evaluation form when reviewing proposals.
+The TCRP IDEA Committee uses this evaluation form when reviewing proposals.